santi-jose/MemeGenerator/README.md

 `C:\PATH\MemeGenerator> git clone https://github.com/santi-jose/MemeGenerator.git`
 4. Start the server\
 `C:PATH\MemeGenerator> npm start`
 5. Go to [port 5173](http://localhost:5173/) to view the Meme Generator!
-Here you can press the button to generate a random image to the page.
+Here you can press the button to generate a random meme and input your own text to make your own meme.